• Skip to primary navigation

 We had so much fun creating a wood crate flower centerpiece at our girls' getaway weekend.
 Each year myself and two long time friends go away for the weekend and stay at my friend's sister's farmhouse in the mountains.

 Most of the time we talk, shop, and eat.
-However, in the last couple of years, we started adding creative activity for us to enjoy, which is then shared on the blog.
+However, in the last couple of years, we started adding creative activities for us to enjoy, which are then shared on the blog.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.